-The Graduate School will consider a 3-year Bachelor's degree from India as equivalent to a U.S. Bachelor's degree if the following criteria are met:
+The Graduate School will consider a 3-year Bachelor's degree from India as equivalent to a U.S. Bachelor's degree if:

 - The three-year degree was earned in Division or Class I or II at universities accredited by the National Assessment and Accreditation Council (NAAC) with a grade of A.

 All other three-year degrees from India will be considered as the equivalent of three years of undergraduate study.

 Adhering to your program's application deadline is crucial to the success of your application.
 The Graduate School will not review an incomplete application; therefore, make sure that your application includes:

 - Degree certificate/diploma

 - Letters of recommendation (in sealed envelopes)

 Your application will NOT be reviewed without these items.